zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    TLS application data in the connection.

-   :c: The affected connection
+   :param c: The affected connection

-   :keys: The key buffer as derived via TLS PRF.
+   :param keys: The key buffer as derived via TLS PRF.

    :returns: T on success, F on failure.